The Kinabatangan Wildlife Safari Cruise in Borneo Malaysia

 The best safaris are the ones in the early morning or late afternoon.
 That’s when the animals are most active.
 Around noon, all animals will take shelter to keep cool.

 It’s also possible to go on a night cruise for a small surcharge to see owls and other species that aren’t spottable in the daytime.
-I almost fell asleep during the night cruise just because you have to be silent, look in the dark, and you’re already exhausted from my day activities.
+I almost fell asleep during the night cruise just because you have to be silent, look in the dark, and you’re already exhausted from the day’s activities.
 But nice to do this once.

 MALARIA in Borneo?

 This is a personal choice.
-I was advised by my doctor to take Malarone however some friends of mine didn’t take them.
-I already took them whilst in Kenya and Indonesia and never have experienced side effects from it.
+I was advised by my doctor to take Malarone, however, some friends of mine didn’t take them.
+I already took them in Kenya and Indonesia, and never experienced side effects from it.
 The staff at the Lodge told me that the risk has been lowered to “low to none” for the Kinabatangan area.
-There hasn’t been any malaria case in many years in the area.
+There haven’t been any malaria cases in many years in the area.

-Still, it’s very important to use long-sleeved shirts and long pants, especially after dark, and to use mosquito repellant with DEET all the time (dengue is also a risk).
+Still, it’s very important to use long-sleeved shirts and long pants, especially after dark, and to use mosquito repellent with DEET all the time (dengue is also a risk).

 • Bottle of water